andyatkinson/andyatkinson.github.io/postgresql-tips.md

 #### pgbench

+Repeatable method of determining a transactions per second (TPS).
+Useful for determining impact of tuning parameters like shared_buffers.

 - Initialize database example with scaling option of 50 times the default size:
 `pgbench -i -s 50 example`